-WHAT MAKES YOU PASSIONATE ABOUT WORKING WITH TCS?
+WHAT MAKES YOU PASSIONATE ABOUT WORKING WITH THIS NGO?

 WHAT MESSAGE WOULD YOU LIKE TO SEND TO YOUR SUPPORTERS?

-I have been privileged to shoot through the eyes of a lens for over 5 years.
+I have been privileged to shoot through the eyes of a lens for over 6 years.
 My efforts have brought joy to those that were able to have access to the photos that were captured.
 I believe that photography has the ability to tell a story with one single picture.
 That message can spread the word around the world and bring awareness to issues that might otherwise go unnoticed.
 Photography is a powerful tool and one that can be used to help tell the story of struggling communities that need to get help and have their message heard.
-It is an honor to volunteer for the Turtle Conservancy Society of Malaysia and put my experience to good use in a fulfilling and rewarding way.
-My goal will be to accomplish the message that TCS is aiming to achieve with endangered turtles through my images.
+It is an honor to volunteer for the NGO in Mombasa, Kenya and put my experience to good use in a fulfilling and rewarding way.
+My goal will be to accomplish the message that this NGO is aiming to achieve with the social issues that they face through my images.
 The support of such efforts is extremely welcome and super appreciated!

 Visit Vera's website here